vanderleifl/shopping-list-api/README.md

 Data/AppDbContext.cs — EF Core context using InMemoryDatabase.
 Program.cs — Configures API endpoints and services.

+Connected to a real database (SQL Server on Azure).

 🔄 Next Steps

 Link users to shopping lists.
-Connect to a real database (SQL Server or Azure SQL).
 Build React front-end to consume this API.
 Learn how to deploy the full stack using DevOps tools and CI/CD pipelines.